IbrahAbd/Statistica/README.md

-# U.gg Web scraper making use of PYQT5 for GUI
+# U.gg Python Web Scraper making use of PYQT5 for GUI

 An application that scapes match up information for a particular League of Legends character and returns the result in a simplified format.
 Once a character is selected either by text or via button input, a loading screen is presented with a whimsical gif relating to the game.
 The statistics are then displayed once they are ready.